Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   and in the menu choose (**bottom!**)
   "Open Chrome Webstore" and from that choose the extensions we need:

-  - "markdown viewer".
+  - "Markdown Viewer".
 Allow file access and collect errors.
     An icon "m" occurs in the toolbar.
     I feel theme markdown is best.
     I would switch on all compiler options and all content options.